Gallaecia

-Gallaecia, also known as Hispania Gallaecia, was the name of a Roman province in the north-west of Hispania, approximately present-day Galicia, northern Portugal, Asturias and Leon and the later Kingdom of Gallaecia.
-The Roman cities included the port Cale (Porto), the governing centers Bracara Augusta (Braga), Lucus Augusti (Lugo) and Asturica Augusta (Astorga) and their administrative areas Conventus bracarensis, Conventus lucensis and Conventus asturicensis.
+Gallaecia, also known as Hispania Gallaecia, was the name of a Roman province in the northwest of Hispania, approximately present-day Galicia, northern Portugal, Asturias and León, and the later Kingdom of Gallaecia.
+The Roman cities included Auria (Ourense), the port of Cale (Porto), and the governing centers Lucus Augusti (Lugo), Bracara Augusta (Braga), and Asturica Augusta (Astorga), together with their administrative areas: Conventus Lucensis, Conventus Bracarensis, and Conventus Asturicensis, respectively.

 Description

-The Romans named the northwest part of Hispania or the Iberian Peninsula Gallaecia after the celtic tribes of the area the Gallaeci or Gallaecians.
+The Romans named the northwest part of Hispania or the Iberian Peninsula Gallaecia after the Celtic tribes of the area, the Gallaeci or Gallaecians.

 The Gallaic make their entry into written history in the first-century epic Punica of Silius Italicus on the First Punic War: